plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 ### 3.2 Changing Gouvernance

 Any Cercle Member of a Cercle may propose changing its Gouvernance.
 The ***“Proposer”*** may do this by circulating a ***“Proposal”*** to all other Membres de Cercle.
 Those other Membres de Cercle must then have the opportunity to raise concerns about adopting the Proposal.
 Each concern is an ***“Objection”*** if it meets the criteria herein, and the person who raised it is the ***“Objector”***.
-When making Proposals or raising Objections, a Cercle Member may only represent the Rôles in the Cercle that they either fill as Porteur or represent as Cercle Rep. A Cercle Member may also represent a Rôle that they have permission to temporarily represent from one of its Porteurs de Rôle, until that permission expires or is withdrawn.
+When making Proposals or raising Objections, a Cercle Member may only represent the Rôles in the Cercle that they either fill as Porteur or represent as Second Lien.
+A Cercle Member may also represent a Rôle that they have permission to temporarily represent from one of its Porteurs de Rôle, until that permission expires or is withdrawn.

 If no Objections are raised to a Proposal, it is adopted and amends the Cercle's Gouvernance.
 If Objections are raised, the Proposer and each Objector must find a way to address the Objections before the Cercle adopts the Proposal.
 After any such effort, all Membres de Cercle must then be given an opportunity to raise Objections again.